Will Indexers (And ETFs) Falter In 2015?

 This disconnect between stock picking and indexing might well be peaking, but indexes will not be the demise of the financial markets.

 ETFs that follow passive indexes can provide market correlation, trend indication, and other useful data for millions of investors.
-They are simply a tool to be used to diversify and simplify your investing endeavors.
+They are simply a tool to be used to diversify and simplify your endeavors.
 The ultimate decision on how to position your portfolio should be given careful consideration and is one where active management can actually make a difference in difficult situations.

 Print Friendly, PDF & Email